 This includes Beijing, Xi’an, Shanghai, Guangzhou, Chengdu, Kunming and many others.

 There are three primary ways that you can purchase tickets for flights to Urumqi but I’ll go ahead and tell you now that the best way is from the comfort of your computer.

 In general, purchasing flights in Xinjiang is no different than any other part of China.
 For that reason, I recommend you read through this 5-step process to get the cheapest China flights.

 - Purchase Flight Tickets at the Airport: Ticket counters at the airport will sell you tickets on the spot, although I highly discourage this since you will have to pay full price for these tickets.
 They’re never discounted.

 - Local Travel Agent: From inside Xinjiang you can easily buy tickets at the many local travel agencies.
 They can often get you discount that are equal to or greater than what you can find online.

 - Purchase Tickets Online: By far the easiest and most accepted way to purchase flight tickets in Xinjiang is online.
-The most popular of these is a Chinese travel site called Ctrip.
-Flights found here are cheaper than international sites like Expedia or Kayak, and they even offer their website in English.
+The most popular of these is a Chinese travel site called Trip.
+Flights found here are cheaper than international sites like Expedia or Kayak because Trip is a domestic Chinese company.
+They even offer their website in English.

 Urumqi Airport | Shuttles & Transportation